 Another challenge was that we would not know if our prototypes were successful until we had the results of storage stability trials and infant formula stability and clinical trials by the infant formula manufacturer.
-These could take 12-18 months to complete - another reason why it develop a WPC for an infant formula manufacturer.
+These could take 12-18 months to complete - another reason why it up to five years to develop a WPC for an infant formula manufacturer.